JannesSP/Pythools/README.md

 Studying bioinformatics at Friedrich-Schiller-University in Jena Germany<br>

 # cProDir
+cProDir can be used to create your project directory structure for better navigation and reproducibility in your projects.
+This way uniformity is insured thoughout all your projects.
+You have the possibility to link your resource data or to use a precreated empty git remote repository to add a version control to your project.

+## Usage
 <pre>
 usage: cProDir.py [-h] (-p PROJECT_NAME | -g GIT_URL) [-d EXTENSION] [-l PATH]
                   [-ml TRAINDATA VALDATA] [-v]